-Rare Disease Day is also an effort to work globally towards equity in social opportunity, healthcare and access to diagnosis and therapies for people living with a rare disease.
+Rare Disease Day is celebrated worldwide on 28 February to raise awareness about the experience of people with rare diseases.
+It is working globally towards equity in social opportunity, healthcare and access to diagnosis and therapies for people living with a rare disease.

-Adam tells his story of living with Type 3 VWD He explains what it was like to grow up with a severe and rare form of VWD and what he has learned about becoming independent, participating and being active.
+In this issue of National Haemophilia, Adam tells his story of living with Type 3 VWD.
+He explains what it was like to grow up with a severe and rare form of VWD and what he has learned about becoming independent, participating and being active.

 Sharing personal stories is an important way to help people with rare diseases feel connected.
 It can also help the wider community to understand better what it is like to live with a rare disease.

-You may have seen some other personal stories about living with rare bleeding disorders on our social media platforms in the lead up to Rare Disease Day.
-Some live with very rare disorders, for example:
+You may have seen some other personal stories about living with very rare bleeding disorders on our social media platforms in the lead up to Rare Disease Day, for example:

-Our thanks to Adam, Belinda, Simoni, Shauna and our other community members with haemophilia and other rare bleeding disorders for sharing their personal stories.
+Our thanks to Adam, Belinda and our other community members with rare bleeding disorders for sharing their personal stories.

 For more information on Rare Disease Day, visit www.rarediseasedayaustralia.com.au.